gscbravo/inf/README.md

 ## TODO

 - [ ] Website admin area to configure settings
-- [ ] Allow admin to delete accounts
 - [ ] Allow admin to promote moderators to admin
 - [ ] Blocked word list
 - [ ] Staff only board